 a dash of cream (optional)

-1. Wash the nettles in clean running water and then blanch them by pouring over some boiling water over them from the kettle.
-(This deals with the stings!)
+Using rubber gloves, wash the nettles in clean running water and then blanch them by pouring some boiling water over them.
 Set aside.
+This will remove the sting.

-2. Heat the olive oil in a saucepan and add the potatoes, onion and garlic and sauté gently until the onions and garlic are soft and all the vegetables are slightly golden.
+Heat the olive oil in a saucepan and add the potatoes, onion and garlic and sauté gently until the onions and garlic are soft and slightly golden.

-5. Cool slightly before pouring into the food processor and blending.
+Cool slightly before pouring into the food processor or blender.
+Blitz until smooth.